 Although the Tai Kao are part of the official Dai nationality in China, they possess their own spoken and written language and are fiercely proud of their distinct ethnic identity.
 Their name Tai Kao means "white Tai."

-The majority of the Tai race in north China lived farther to the north prior to the thirteenth century, when invading Mongol armies pushed the Tai into southern China.
-Some groups - such as the Tai Kao, Tai Dam, and Red Tai - moved from Guangxi into Yunnan Province and farther south into Vietnam and Laos.
+The majority of the Tai peoples in north China lived farther to the north prior to the thirteenth century, when invading Mongol armies pushed the Tai into southern China.
+Some groups—such as the Tai Kao, Tai Dam, and Red Tai—moved from Guangxi into Yunnan Province and farther south into Vietnam and Laos.

 The Tai Kao live in compact communities along the Honghe River.
 Most are engaged in agriculture and fishing.